yotamco100/botjitsu/README.md

 After both players have selected their cards, the server will return a round result of the following format: player_1s_card vs. player_2s_card: no_of_winning_player wins!

+Please notice that if a stalemate occurs, the winning player number is 0.

 ## Match Result
 When a player wins, a message is sent to both players saying which player won, with the format of:
 Player no_of_winning_player wins!